fusionjs/fusionjs/fusion-core/README.md

 });
 ```

-In order to use plugins, you need to register them with your FusionJS application.
+To use plugins, you need to register them with your FusionJS application.
 You do this by calling
 `app.register` with the plugin and a token for that plugin.
-The token is simply a value used to keep track of
+The token is a value used to keep track of
 what plugins are registered, and to allow plugins to depend on one another.
 Tokens also work nicely with `flow`.
 You can think of Tokens like interfaces.
 We keep a list of standard tokens in the `fusion-tokens` repository.
 Lets finish up this logger example: